The Mastram effect: Erotica comes of age in India cinema

-As Indian audiences gear up for Mastram, we take a look at how erotica in our films is slowly coming of age
+As Indian audiences gear up to watch the upcoming fictional biography on erotic fiction author Mastram, we take a look at how erotica in Bollywood films is slowly coming of age

 With sex and sexuality being hush-hush topics in India, any film with some amount of skin show generates curiosity, which, often transcends into ‘healthy’ (pun intended) good opening collections at the ticket windows.
 After all, nothing sells like sex.